 - Make access decisions based on user identity, resource type, and context like time, location, or request type.

-How to implement
+How to implement:

 Use policy engines like Open Policy Agent (OPA) to define clear, testable rules.
-This keeps your access logic outside app code and easier to manage, especially in distributed systems.
+This keeps your access logic outside app code and is easier to manage, especially in distributed systems.

 3. Secure Token Management

-How to implement
+How to implement:

 - Store tokens in encrypted databases or secure, HTTP-only cookies.

-- Rotate refresh tokens after every use.
+- Rotate tokens after every use.

 - Set up a system to revoke tokens and alert on unusual use (e.g., login from two countries at once).